 "We do a lot of multitrack recording, we’ve been doing that for may years, now, says Goodes.
 "We’ll go out and record 5:0 or 5:1 and they are adaptable to Atmos.
 To record in overhead we’ll have to experiment with, as that’s really the new thing from 5:1 or 7.1.
 Now you’re not so much capturing a space, you’re creating a space – which is what we do anyway.
 Even in 5:1 the space is layered from so many different elements so I’ll mainly be using the same techniques we’ve used in the past.
 With overhead and sides you can add extra 5:1 Atmos in a slightly different position or add more stereos or even mono for 'objecting' things in your soundtrack.
 Underwater is a perfect example, you have the bubbles you can feel coming from directly above you and something slightly more 'washy' coming from the surrounds.
 It’s where you really have that separation of what’s happening 'up.'
 It’s a proper 3 dimensional platform."

+We know Atmos can serve discrete audio to up to 64 speakers, so what’s the minimum speaker configuration for Atmos?
 “Well really it’s dependent on the size of the room," explains Goodes.
 "It’s to do with the angle between the speakers.
 You wouldn’t want less than five down the side walls, then you’ve got two rows of five on the ceiling and possibly four along the back and you can have only three along the front in a small room.
 You’ve also got your bass managed subs."

+The end game with sound is, of course, the speaker by which it’s ultimately transmitted.
+With sound dispersion angles being different for different makes of speakers, we asked if they’d collaborated with any of the speaker manufacturers to develop an Atmos-friendly design?
 "We’ve worked with companies like JBL, Klipsch, QSC, etc., and for the overheads we typically want a wider dispersion than we normally have on the side or rear wall surround speakers," says Dolby’s Stuart Bowling.
 "So companies like JBL, Christie and Klipsch have started to design and release specific overhead surround speakers that have that wider dispersion pattern.
 We like 100˚ x 100˚or greater dispersion pattern.
 They are also manufacturing those speakers with regards to helping mounting them in ceilings as well."